d-bl/MAE-gf/docs/snowflakes.md

 * [mt-0306][T-ex-0306]

 ## Snowflake in a square, crossed
+% capture sxsnow %}
+The matrix for the right example uses &quot;extened arrows&quot;.
+The example on the left does not have this feature, but it is harder to see where the stitches are in the tread diagram.<br>The thread diagram for ground mt-0356 can also be obtained as a rose ground in a square, see <a href="https://maetempels.github.io/MAE-gf/docs/misca#rose-ground-in-a-square"mt-0116</a>.
+{% endcapture %}
 {% include picts-left.html
   alt="snowflake square crossed"
   src="https://maetempels.github.io/MAE-gf/images_wt/sn-uni-sc.png"
-  description="The matrix for the right example uses &quot;extened arrows&quot;.
-The example on the left does not have this feature, but it is harder to see where the stitches are in the tread diagram.<br>The thread diagram for ground mt-0356 can also be obtained as a rose ground in a square."
+  description=sxsnow
 %}
 * [mt-0342][T-0342-sq], [mt-0356][T-mt-0356]